|

 breaks regularly, which could be due to stringing problem or clashes.

 Extreme Power badminton racket is the best for you!
-You can get

 a few pieces of it with the same cost compared to the more expensive